 Specifying value is a painstaking process

-The understanding, appreciation and attempted satisfaction of people’s value requirements, even if they are hard to fathom, springs from a heartfelt desire to enrich the world.
+The understanding, appreciation and attempted satisfaction of people’s value requirements, even if they are hard to fathom, springs from a fervent desire to enrich the world.
 Consequently, completing the V-Spec is painstaking work and not a form-filling exercise.